manishjain-py/my-story-buddy-frontend/README.md

 ## Deployment

 The application is automatically deployed to AWS S3 and CloudFront when changes are pushed to the main branch.
+The deployment process is handled by GitHub Actions.

+### Deployment Status
+You can check the status of deployments in the "Actions" tab of this repository.
+Each push to the main branch will trigger a new deployment.

 ### Setting up GitHub Actions